LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 #.
 Update your ``Job`` model class to fit its many-to-many relationship with skills.

    #. ``Job.skills`` already exists.
-What needs to change and/or be added to map this relationship.
+What needs to change and/or be added to map this relationship?

       .. admonition:: Tip